 Jobseekers are no different from the average consumer of a product.
 In the same way as they would when buying a new pair of shoes, they will do their research on a business before applying for a job.
 They might ask colleagues, peers and friends for their impression of a business, consult their LinkedIn connections or read reviews on Glassdoor for insider knowledge.

 Therefore employee advocacy has the potential to be a very powerful yet inexpensive recruitment tool for your business.

 Social media is a cost-effective recruitment strategy for an obvious reason; it’s free to post.
-Create a cool, attractive graphic that will get people to stop dead in their newsfeed and read all about your exciting new role.
+You can create a cool, attractive graphic that will get people to stop dead in their newsfeed and read all about your exciting new role.